Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

-As hinted above, the canonical example of a prefix-covered and cyclic-covered arena is a product arena (but many more may be in this case, hence it is beneficial to be general with these concepts).
+As hinted above, the canonical example of a prefix-covered and cyclic-covered arena is a product arena (but many more arenas can be covered, hence it is beneficial to be general with these concepts).